 In Prelims and MS Part I the only types of calculators that may be used in examinations are from the following series:

-CASIO fx-83 CASIO fx-85 SHARP EL-531
+SHARP EL-531

 Candidates are required to clear any user-entered data or programmes from memories immediately before the exam begins.
 The examiners may inspect any calculator during the course of an exam.